Submit all new residential permit applications using electronic plan review.

-The North Carolina Residential Building Code requires that plans be compliant with the State Energy Code.
-See Energy Code requirements.
+The North Carolina Residential Building Code requires plans to be compliant with the State Energy Code requirements.

-Single-Family Site InspectionsCertificates of occupancy for single-family homes also require site inspections, which are conducted by the Planning Department staff.
-For questions about site inspections, please contact the Development Support Division at (919) 469-4046.
+Single-Family Site InspectionsCertificates of occupancy for single-family homes require a site inspection by the Planning and Development Services Department staff.
+For questions about site inspections, call (919) 469-4046.

 Town ordinances require a sealed foundation survey for all new single family home permits if construction is within 5’ of a setback line, easement, or buffer.
 A sealed final survey may also be required if porches or decks not shown on the foundation survey are within 5’ of a setback line, easement or buffer.
 Sealed surveys need to be prepared by a land surveyor registered in North Carolina.

 - Schedule online